gudyfr/fhtts/parser/README.md

 # A set of scripts to parse and process the scenario and section books of Frosthaven

+## Output Assets
+The dev branch includes the output assets from the scenario parser.
+Each scenario will have 1 image file per relevant scenario book page and section book page, with the identified assets highlighted on each.
+This can be used to quickly diagnose the source of an issue in scenario data.

 ## Usage
  - **scenario.py** is used to identify all elements present in a given scenario.
 For each scenario it creates a json file with all the collected data, as well as debug images showing what was identified.
  - **merge.py** is used to merge all individual json files from each scenario into a common one